Chart Color Schemes

 Tumut faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.9%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 11.0%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
-Vocational credentials are prominent, with 38.5% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (30.6%).
-Educational participation is high, with 28.1% currently enrolled in formal education: primary (10.9%), secondary (8.1%), and tertiary (1.9%).
+The area's university qualification rate is 14.9%, significantly lower than NSW's average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.0%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
+Vocational credentials are prevalent, with 38.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 7.9% while certificates make up 30.6%.

-Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 8.1% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education